hacke78/Paster-plus-plus/README.md

 You will now have a single .exe file in the build directory (Paster-plus-plus.exe)

-## Known issues
+## Known limitations and issues

 - The utility is hard coded to use english keyboard layout as most remote console application assumes a fixed language layout setting.
+Use local english keyboard layout as a workaround.
 - There is a chance keystrokes while pasting is missed or changed.
-This is primarilly due to hove the remote console applications are implemented and that the utuility is using a low-leve interface to simulate keystrokes.
+This is primarilly due to hove the remote console applications are implemented and that the utility is using a low-level interface to simulate keystrokes.
+Use an checksum calculator to validated the content such as md5sum if this is critical.

 ## Contributing

 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-This utility

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)